husseljoo/chat-system/README.md

 ### Environment
 To spin up the environment run `docker compose up` (you may need to add a `--build` flag).
-To populate the data you can run the following command:
-`docker run --rm python `

 If you face errors due to building the images in the compose file, you may run this script:
 `./build_and_run.sh`